Chapter Five

 “Yeah” Paul laughed sarcastically.
 “You know I’ve got to say, we’ve never signed anything and we’ve never had a problem.
 Not even a handshake.
 If we say it, we’re good for it”.

-Before beginning we were going over the color options.
-“Happiness red and grasses green.”
-I brought out some color samples.
+Mrs. Wong was fresh off the boat from Hong Kong and was on a steep learning curve.
+Going over the color options she favored “Happiness red and grasses green.”
+Harry brought out some color samples.
 “Not right.
 More color.”
-After a few tries we arrived at day-glow red and green, colors that would glow under a black light.
+After a few tries they arrived at day-glow red and green, colors that would glow under a black light.

 “Mrs. Wong.
 These colors don’t look too bright on this little card but on the entire side of this house, they’re going to be very bright.”